PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-13 10:47:08
+Last updated: 2024-04-13 10:47:41
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn